stamkourk/PRism/README.md

 ## Features

 - 🚦 **See all PRs requesting your review**
-  Instantly fetches open PRs where you are requested as a reviewer (not via team).
+  Instantly fetches open PRs where you are requested as a reviewer (either directly or via one of your teams).
+- ⚙️ Optional Team PR Filtering
+  Choose whether to include or exclude PRs assigned to your teams.
 - 🖱️ **Interactive TUI**
   Navigate with arrow keys, filter with `/`, and select PRs with `Enter`.
 - 🔍 **Detailed PR View**